Bypassing Cloudflare with curl_cffi and Cookie Management

 TLS Impersonation + Cookie Injection

-Same curl_cffi + impersonate="chrome" as for Akamai (see Bypassing Akamai).
+Same curl_cffi + Chrome impersonation as for Akamai (see Bypassing Akamai).
 The addition is injecting Cloudflare cookies before each request:

 from curl_cffi.requests import Session as CurlSession